nickku1223/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 # Overview of the project:
-The credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans, as the dataset we use in this project.
-So we will need to use different techniques to train and evalute models with unbalanced classes.
-In this project, we will use a few different different models including RandomOverSampler, SMOTE, ClusterCentroids, and SMOTEENN algorithms and compare the results.
+Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans, as the dataset we use in this project.
+So we will need to use different techniques to train and evaluate models with unbalanced classes.
+In this project, we will use a few different models including RandomOverSampler, SMOTE, ClusterCentroids, and SMOTEENN algorithms, and compare the results.

-We will also use two other machine learning models, BalanceRandomForestClassifier and EasyEnsembleClassifier to reduce bias and predict the credit resk.
+We will also use two other machine learning models, BalanceRandomForestClassifier and EasyEnsembleClassifier to reduce bias and predict the credit risk.

 # Results
 - First, I try the logistic regression classifier model without modifying the sample: